SciML/Catalyst.jl/docs/src/catalyst_functionality/compositional_modeling.md

 More about ModelingToolkit's interface for compositional modeling can be found in the [ModelingToolkit docs](http://docs.sciml.ai/ModelingToolkit/stable/).

-## Compositional Model of the Repressilator
+## Compositional model of the repressilator
 Let's apply the tooling we've just seen to create the repressilator in a more modular fashion.
 We start by defining a function that creates a negatively repressed gene, taking the repressor as input